juanmaurente/JavaScript--Small-projects/README.md

 # JavaScript--Small-projects

-This repository holds a variety of JavaScript projects included in the course Modern JavaScript by Brad Traversy.
+This repository holds a variety of JavaScript projects included in the course Modern JavaScript by Traversy Media.

 These projects are:
 - Task List